-Parties are approved for special holidays, such as Halloween, Christmas, and Valentine's Day.
+Parties are approved for holidays, such as Halloween, Christmas, and Valentine's Day.
 Room parents may assist the teacher in planning and in supervising party activities.
+Please talk to your child's homeroom teacher for more information.

 Birthday treats are permitted.
 Advance arrangements should be made with the classroom teacher.

 Food and beverages for classroom rewards, parties, and celebrations are permissible.
 Party foods will not take the place of the federal lunch program meals.